addinnaim/game-hub/README.md

 # GameHub

 GameHub is a video game discovery web app that helps users find games to play.

+To view app go to right corner of repository at About and click the link.

 # Getting Started